HKITYAN/order-service/README.md

 ## Special notes for development

-when you start the application using `./start.sh -d`, you can get the change reflected automatically.
+* when you start the application using `./start.sh -d`, you can get the change reflected automatically.
 But you may see some message like `[Note] Aborted connection XX to db`, it is the order service try to reconnect to mysql-service, please wait for a moment.
+* use `docker-compse down` to turn off the connection